lucendio/lecture-devops-infos/content/exercises/update-version-as-instance-group.md

 2. Deploy the service as an instance group containing 3 instances, and make the load balancer aware of these instances
 3. Implement one of the known deployment strategies by utilizing CM functionality
-4. Choose another version of the service and re-deploy to verify that the chosen strategy behaves as expected
+4. Choose another version of the service and re-deploy
+5. Verify that the chosen strategy behaves as expected by sending requests from the *"outside"* via CLI

 {{< hint info >}}
 Depending on the type of artifact, dependencies may vary.
 If the artifact is a container image for example,